whitefire0/dungeon_of_Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch/process.md

   repeat until dungeon complete (initially 10 tiles), or character dies on completion or death, log game details in a local text file

+on completion, generate a simulator that runs the game automatically and compiles stats on wins/losses to check for character/enemy/event balancing

 git ls-files | xargs cat | wc -l